phalcon/documentation/docs/api/phalcon_mvc.md

 Phalcon\Mvc\Model\Resultset

-This component allows to Phalcon\Mvc\Model returns large resultsets with the minimum memory consumption Resultsets can be traversed using a standard foreach or a while statement.
-If a resultset is serialized it will dump all the rows into a big array.
-Then unserialize will retrieve the rows as they were before serializing.
+This component allows to `Phalcon\Mvc\Model` returns large resultsets with the minimum memory consumption Resultsets can be traversed using a standard foreach or a while statement.
+If a resultset is serialized it will dump all the rows into a big array, serialize it and return the resulting string.
+Then `unserialize` will retrieve the rows as they were before serializing.

 ```php